tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   Note, if there are updated status tracker comments, there's a good chance the changes also involve enough to warrant a MINOR or MAJOR increment.
 - Any human-only comment, e.g. `/* Isn't this nice */`.

+### Exemptions

+The public API is restricted to the reasonable ways that users are expected to use your release.
+In-house projects may use this restriction to avoid incrementing MAJOR too often, i.e. the distinction between a breaking change and a bugfix can be redefined if you (1) *identify **all** downstream projects/users* and (2) *obtain explicit agreement from **all** users*.
+This exemption allows larger SoC packages like subsystem and chip-level projects to make arbitrary changes under MINOR increments while reserving MAJOR increments for project-specific milestones.
+Only in-house projects may use this exemption because publicly available projects cannot identify all downstream projects/users.

 ### SemVer for SystemVerilog Cheatsheet